 Marissa B. Niranjan is a quarter Italian, only child, married to an Indian who happens to be an identical twin.
 When she’s not chasing after her tiny humans, she’s saving snow leopards at the world’s largest conservation organization dedicated to protecting the endangered cat.
 She is constantly editing emails to pare down her excessive use of exclamation points, and you can tell what type of mood she’ll be in based on how many times she’s had to warm up her morning coffee in the microwave.
 She loves her kids to the moon and back, but she really misses hot coffee.

 J.M.
-RODDY is both a student and teacher, endlessly curious and willing to try new approaches, whether it’s butter coffee, ozone therapy, paper flower-making, or trying an untested recipe on unsuspecting dinner guests.
-Ultimately her search for personal wholeness has her always seeking new ideas to foster growth.
-Motherhood, wellness, spirituality, creativity, food, and literature are common threads.
-She is an advocate for those suffering from chronic illness and a supporter of women, minorities, and other voices from the margins.
-These days you can find her recovering from chronic inflammatory response syndrome (CIRS) and working on her latest novel.
-She lives in the Seattle area with her two children and husband.
-Joanna also writes fantasy books, repped by Cooke McDermid.
+RODDY is endlessly curious.
+She’ll try anything once, whether it’s butter coffee, ozone therapy, paper flower-making, or foisting a new recipe on unsuspecting dinner guests.
+J.M. hopes to advocate for those suffering from chronic illness, women, minorities, and other voices from the margins.
+You can find her recovering from autoimmune illness and working on her latest novel in Bend, Oregon with her two children, husband, and ginger cat.
+J.M. writes fantasy books, repped by Cooke McDermid.
 She also narrates and produces audiobooks for Audible as Joanna Roddy.
 Find her at jmroddy.com.